gauravsingh1281/Rentalog.in--Frontend/README.md

 ## 🤝 How to Contribute

+We welcome contributions from the open-source community to assist with the migration.
+Here's how you can get involved:

 #### ***Found an issue on our app?***

 **Raise an issue:** You can raise an issue for that.
 And our smart contributers will fix that issue for you.